SAP-samples/cloud-btp-cli-api-codejam/exercises/06-core-services-api-creds/README.md

 /entitlements/v1/globalAccountAllowedDataCenters
 ```

 we learned in the previous exercise that we needed an instance of the SAP Cloud Management service, and chose the `central` plan to do that with.
-Given that we intend to create that instance in our Cloud Foundry (CF) environment instance in our subaccount, we spent the rest of the exercise learning how to mine and extract relevant information from the rich seam of SAP BTP resource data that is available to us via the JSON output format with the btp CLI.

-Specifically, we worked out how to find, mechanically, the API endpoint that we need to login with the CF CLI `cf`.
+We also determined the CF API endpoint we needed with which to log in.

 In this exercise we'll use that, log in with `cf` and go on to work through the rest of the boxes in this diagram here: